jagottsicher/china-booster-wp/README.md

 # China Booster WP
-A plugin to connect your WordPress installation in China to a domestically (in China) hosted ecosystem to access downloads and services faster and more reliable.
+A plugin to connect your WordPress installation in China to a domestically (in China mainland) hosted ecosystem to access downloads and services faster and more reliable.

 ## Introduction
 **China Booster WP** forked from [litepress/wp-china-yes](https://github.com/litepress/wp-china-yes), a project of WP中国本土化社区 (wp-china.org) which aims at connecting your WordPress installation in China to a domestically (in China mainland) hosted ecosystem to access downloads and services faster and more reliable.